karpatkey/defyes/README.md

 ## Install

-When using `defyes` as a library, you have two way to install it:
+When using `defyes` as a library, you have two ways to install it:
 ```sh
 pip install . 'defyes[all]'
 ```
-or, if you experiment dependencies conflicts, you can take control over some dependencies version by removing `[all]` but specifying each missing dependencie.
+or, if you experiment dependencies conflicts, you can take control over some dependencies version by removing `[all]` but specifying each missing dependency.
 ```sh
 pip install . 'defyes'
 pip install "karpatkit @ git+https://github.com/karpatkey/karpatkit.git@another_specific_version"
 ```
 where `another_specific_version` should be a git reference (tag, hash, branch).

-Have a look `all` in the [pyproject.toml](pyproject.toml) file, `[project.optional-dependencies]` section.
+Have a look at `all` in the [pyproject.toml](pyproject.toml) file, `[project.optional-dependencies]` section.

 > Take into account that installing just `defyes` without `defyes[all]` is an incompleted instalation.